onitake/canhat/README.md

 R5 controls the slop of the signals on the CAN bus.
 A 0Ω resistor should be soldered for maximum performance.

-The filter capacitor C3 is optional, but recommended.
+The tantalum filter capacitor C3 is optional, but recommended.

 C5 and J3 are intended to supply 5V power to the Raspberry Pi.
 They can be left out if the Raspberry Pi is powered via USB.